Inch plant, Wandering Jew, ETC.

 The genus, Tradescantia Ruppius ex L., was named by Heinrich Bernhard Ruppius but later described by Carl von Linnaeus in Species Plantarum in 1753.
 Some of his writings were published after his death by Albrecht von Haller and Carl von Linnaeus.
 The genus Ruppia was named after him.

-Plants of the World Online by Kew lists 83 species in the Tradescantia genus (as of 2-26-21 when I last updated this page).
+As of 11-16-21 when this page was last updated, Plants of the World Online by Kew lists 85 species in the Tradescantia genus.
 It is a member of the plant family Commelinaceae with 39 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 Species of Tradescantia have a native range from South America through Canada.
 Tradescantia zebrina is a native of Columbia in South America up through Mexico but it is widely grown in many parts of the world.